Supercomputing in Japan

-Japan operates a number of centers for supercomputing which hold world records in speed, with the K computer becoming the world's fastest in June 2011. and Fugaku took the lead in June 2020, and furthered it, as of November 2020, to 3 times faster than number two computer.
+Japan operates a number of centers for supercomputing which hold world records in speed, with the K computer being the world's fastest from June 2011 to June 2012, and Fugaku holding the lead from June 2020 until June 2022.

 The K computer's performance was impressive, according to professor Jack Dongarra who maintains the TOP500 list of supercomputers, and it surpassed its next 5 competitors combined.
 The K computer cost US$10 million a year to operate.

 Previous records

 Japan's entry into supercomputing began in the early 1980s.
-In 1982, Osaka University's LINKS-1 Computer Graphics System used a massively parallel processing architecture, with 514 microprocessors, including 257 Zilog Z8001 control processors and 257 iAPX 86/20 floating-point processors.
+In 1982, Osaka University's LINKS-1 Computer Graphics System used a massively parallel processing architecture, with 514 microprocessors, including 257 Zilog Z8001 control processors and 257 iAPX 86/20 (the pairing of an 8086 with an 8087 FPU) floating-point processors.
 It was mainly used for rendering realistic 3D computer graphics.
-It was the world's most powerful computer, as of 1984.
+It was claimed by the designers to be the world's most powerful computer, as of 1984.

 The SX-3 supercomputer family was developed by NEC Corporation and announced in April 1989.
 The SX-3/44R became the fastest supercomputer in the world in 1990.
 Fujitsu's Numerical Wind Tunnel supercomputer gained the top spot in 1993.
-Japanese supercomputers continued to top the TOP500 lists up until 1997.
+Except for the Sandia National Laboratories' win in June 1994, Japanese supercomputers continued to top the TOP500 lists up until 1997.

 The K computer's placement on the top spot was seven years after Japan held the title in 2004.
 NEC's Earth Simulator supercomputer built by NEC at the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) was the fastest in the world at that time.
 It used 5,120 NEC SX-6i processors, generating a performance of 28,293,540 MIPS (million instructions per second).
 It also had a peak performance of 131 TFLOPS (131 trillion floating-point operations per second), using proprietary vector processing chips.

 The K computer used over 60,000 commercial scalar SPARC64 VIIIfx processors housed in over 600 cabinets.
 The fact that K computer was over 60 times faster than the Earth Simulator, and that the Earth Simulator ranked as the 68th system in the world 7 years after holding the top spot, demonstrates both the rapid increase in top performance in Japan and the widespread growth of supercomputing technology worldwide.